Greginkansas/-openhab-openhab1wiki/RFXCOM-Binding.md

     in:  rfxcom="<DeviceId:ValueSelector"
     out: rfxcom=">DeviceId:PacketType.SubType:ValueSelector"

-### Getting the correct Decimal DeviceID number
+### Decimal or Hex DeviceID

-A common mistake when setting up this binding, is to use the wrong format for the DeviceID.
+_(Prior to 1.8 a common mistake when setting up this binding, was to use the wrong format for the DeviceID.
+Though the logback since 1.8 seems to be reporting the DeviceID in the correct Decimal format (note that this maybe due to a firmware upgrade of the device and not necessarily the binding).
+The following section may not be relevant to new installs, but given it is such a major "gotcha" it is worth being aware of.)_

-DeviceID is a valid wireless device identifier number in decimal format.

 RFXmngr and the openHAB logback outputs may display something like this example from a HomeEasy wireless wall switch.